Uw Oykangand

 The Uw Oykangand, otherwise known as the Kwantari, are an Aboriginal Australian people living on the southwestern part of the Cape York Peninsula, in the state of Queensland in Australia.
 Their neighbours to the northwest are the Yir-Yoront people.
 Their traditional lands are around the Alice River and the Crosbie River, and further west around the Mitchell River and into Gulf Country.

 Language

 The Uw Oykangand language is, together with its close dialect relative Uw Olkola, a member of the Kunjen branch of the Pama-Nyungan language family.
 It has a notable characteristic of maintaining a thorough distinction between the standard content forms of the language and those used in contexts where respect is demanded, such as speaking to those who have kinship relations with one's mother-in-law.
 The register of respect changes nouns and verbs, for example, while leaving unaltered words that have a purely grammatical function.
 Bruce Sommer has argued that this together with other Kunjen languages is an exception to the principle advanced by Roman Jakobson and Morris Halle in 1956 according to which consonant +vowel is a universal syllable pattern.

+The name of the language Uw Oykangand means "language of the people from the lagoons".